ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 **pushSprite()**
 1. Full Sprite Pushing
    Renders the entire sprite to the screen at a specified top-left coordinate.
+Example *spr.pushSprite(0, 0);* start from top left corner of the screen.
 ```
 spr.pushSprite(x, y);
 ```